wyp70627768/nameCard/README.md

 * inject css and javascript references into html automatically, which implemented by wiredep and gulp-inject
 * use nodemon to auto restarting application
 * finished up building the framework of this project

+3.
+* use template engine, which is basically bridge between express application and the html
+* need some dynamic pages instead of only static pages, therefore templating engine can help bridge code with html
+* Jade is heavyweight, good for keeping templates clean and sharp
+* handlebars has lot of built-in features
+* ejs conflict with angular, use ejs to build module from the bootstrap template downloaded